 Osteoporosis Treatment Q&A: All You Need to Know

-- Sex—Women are much more susceptible to osteoporosis than men.
+- Sex—Women are much more susceptible to osteoporosis than are men.

-- Family history—Having a family history of parents or siblings being diagnosed with osteoporosis or easily suffering fractures increases your risk.
+- Family history—Having a family history of parents or siblings diagnosed with osteoporosis or easily suffering fractures increases your risk.

-- Hormones—Sex hormones protect bone mass.
-The drop in estrogen levels after menopause is one of the strongest osteoporosis causes.
-Overactive thyroid, parathyroid, and adrenal glands are also a risk factor.
+- Hormones—Sex hormones protect bone mass, and the drop in estrogen levels after menopause is one of the strongest osteoporosis causes.
+An overactive thyroid, parathyroid, and adrenal glands are also risk factors.

-- Medications—Particularly long-term steroid use, but also epilepsy, gastric reflux, cancer, and transplant rejection drugs increase your risk.
+- Medications—Particularly long-term steroid use, epilepsy, gastric reflux, transplant rejection drugs, and cancer increase your risk.

-- Medical conditions—Gastrointestinal surgery, celiac disease, IBS, kidney or liver disease, lupus, rheumatoid arthritis, multiple myeloma, and cancer are known to speed up bone loss.
+- Medical conditions—Gastrointestinal surgery, celiac disease, IBS, lupus, rheumatoid arthritis, multiple myeloma, cancer, liver, and kidney disease are known to speed up bone loss.

 - Sedentary lifestyle, heavy alcohol consumption, and tobacco use.

 What Is the Best and Safest Treatment for Osteoporosis?

 Thanks to the currently available treatment options, people with osteoporosis don’t have to worry about performing normal daily activities independently.
 However, the first step toward treating osteoporosis is acceptance.
 Patients have to know that no pill will magically reverse the damage done by this disease.

 The statistics worldwide show that osteoporosis is the cause of over nine million fractures a year.
 This means that one osteoporotic fracture happens every three seconds.
 However, if the proper prognosis of osteoporosis is made on time, you or your loved one could avoid these complications.